 I wanted to nurse my babies, snuggle them at nap time, comfort them, sing to them, take them on adventures and waste away the hours playing and reading books.
 When they called, I wanted to be the one to answer, and when they cried, I wanted to comfort them.
 Over the last nine years, I’ve gotten to do all of that and so much more.

-I can say, without a doubt, that I do not regret my decision to become a stay-at-home mom, and I can’t imagine I ever will.
+I can say, without a doubt, that I do not regret my decision to become a stay-at-home mom.
+Will I regret quitting my job to be a stay-at-home mom in the future?
+It’s been ten years since I left my career, and honestly, I can’t imagine I ever will.